Have a question?

 When and how do I drop off my bouquet?

 I am currently servicing the Cincinnati/Dayton area only and do not provide shipping.
-Bouquets and final pieces must be dropped off and picked up at my home in Milford, OH or at my office in Middletown, OH.
+Bouquets and final pieces must be dropped off and picked up at my home in Kettering, OH or at my office in Middletown, OH.
+For Cincinnati based customers, I will do a weekly Sunday afternoon drop off and pick up in West Chester.
 It is best to designate a family member or friend to oversee your bouquet and put them in contact with me prior to your wedding.
 That way you don’t have to worry about getting your bouquet to me while preparing for your honeymoon!
 For best results, bouquets should be dropped off within 72 hours of the event either in a vase with water or wrapped in a moist paper towel.

 How can I make sure my preserved flowers last?